Your Down Payment

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes along with the first.
-Generally the first mortgage covers 80% of the purchase price and the "piggyback" is for 10%.
-The homebuyer pays the remaining 10%, instead of having to put together the usual 20% down payment.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Most of the time, the piggyback loan is for 10 percent of the home's amount, and the first mortgage covers 80 percent.
+The homebuyer covers the remaining 10%, rather than needing to put together the usual 20% down payment.

 - Carry-Back loans

-In a "carry back" mortgage, the seller commits to loan you a piece of his home equity to assist you with your down payment funds.
-The buyer finances most of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Typically you will pay a slightly higher interest rate on the loan from the seller.
+In a "carry back" situation, the seller agrees to loan you a portion of his home equity to help you get your down payment funds.
+In this scenario, you would finance the majority of the purchase price with a traditional mortgage lending institution and borrow the remainder from the seller.
+Usually you'll pay a somewhat higher rate on the loan financed by the seller.